– Train with the Best!

 Perseverance Speech: Write a vision board and a speech that outline one’s goals and how they are to be achieved.

-It is one of the most universal barriers that will surely work against progress and motivation.
+It is one of the most common obstacles and challenges in life.
 Many times, the causes are either due to overwhelming feelings or simply not knowing where to begin.

 Breaking a task into smaller steps: It involves breaking a big task into smaller ones so it does not look daunting anymore.